2022 Oil Slick Award “Won” by Assembly Minority Leader Will Barclay

-- Protect streams and wetlands to ensure that wildlife has protected habitats and that all New Yorkers can have access to clean water;
+- Protect streams and wetlands to ensure that wildlife habitats are protected and that all New Yorkers can have access to clean water;

 - Cutting energy waste in our homes and business with new codes and standards for appliances;